lsstshadow/lsstshadow.github.io/README.md

-# AstroSkip.github.io
+# lsstshadow.github.io
-Team website for the LSST Shadowing program with LSST
+Team website for the LSST Shadowing program with DECam